Vikasnagar7492/backend-developer-php-wordpress-handson/README.md

     - Provide clear documentation for the APIs, including endpoint URLs, required parameters, and sample requests and responses.

 9. **Submission:**
-    - **Code Repository**: Push your project to a GitHub repository owned by you, and add  idteam-at-onecom as a collaborator in that repo.
+    - **Code Repository**: Push your project to a GitHub repository you own, and add  idteam-at-onecom as a collaborator in that repo.
     - **Live Demo**: Live demo during the panel interview
     - **README**: Include a README file in your repository with:
       - A brief description of your project.